-From the initial position (reference marks aligned), turn the filter body a couple of full turns to realign the ref. marks.
+From the initial position (reference marks aligned), turn the filter body one full turn to re-align the ref. marks.

 Slip filter body from the head, extract the filter element and replace it.
 Re-assemble the filter body.

 Inlet adsorber oil filter - Outlet adsorber dust filter